davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 1. "Attendance" | 200 minutes
 	1. Changes that may bring performance improvements are:
 		1. Add a composite index to the enrsec table so MySQL does not read all of its 268959744 rows.
 Put the columns of the composite index in the order in which they are JOINed by the query: `ALTER TABLE enrsec ADD INDEX(enrollment_id, course_no, section_no);`.
-		1. Make FIND_IN_SET unnecessary and remove it from the SELECT so MySQL does not read all 262656 rows of the enrollment table:
+		1. Make FIND_IN_SET unnecessary and remove it from the SELECT so MySQL does not read all 262656 rows of the enrollment table.
-			1. MySQL does not use an index when matching against a derived value e.g. the result of FIND_IN_SET.
-The WHERE clause of the given SELECT contains FIND_IN_SET('F', e.enrollment_flags); so, MySQL does not use an index when matching against it; so, make the following changes to make the FIND_IN_SET expression unneccessary and remove it from the SELECT:
+			1. MySQL does not use an index when matching against a derived value e.g. the value of FIND_IN_SET('F', e.enrollment_flags) != 0); so, make FIND_IN_SET unneccessary to the query, and remove it from the SELECT.
-				1. Add a table to store enrollment flags, named enrollment_flags.
-Let it have a column enrollment_id, and an index on that column:
+				1. Add a table named enrollment_flags to store (you guessed it!) enrollment flags.
+Let it have a column enrollment_id, and an index on that column.

 					```sql
 					CREATE TABLE enrollment_flags